| Custom Grayscale

 channel, "Lightness" should be the default selection for

-Set Opacity to a value between 40 and 60 percent.
+"Channel".
+Change the "Blending" mode to "Multiply" Set Opacity to a value between 40 and 60 percent.
 This will affect

 the shadow areas disproportionately more than the highlight values.